 To serve you better, the Borough of Fair Lawn recently implemented a number of projects to improve water quality and reliability of our water supply system.
-For example, we rehabilitated three of our wells and installed new pumping equipment The Borough began a study to evaluate treatment alternatives at our Westmoreland Treatment Facility.
+For example, we rehabilitated two of our wells and installed new pumping equipment.
+The Borough is conducting an evaluation of treatment alternatives at our Westmoreland Treatment Facility.
 The new treatment process will address proposed regulations being established by the USEPA and NJDEP.
-In 2016 the Borough continued upgrading the water system's Supervisory Control and Data Acquisition system (SCADA).
+In 2017 the Borough continued upgrading the water system's Supervisory Control and Data Acquisition system (SCADA).
 The system provides for monitoring and control of the water system, including all wells, pump station and treatment facilities.
-The Borough completed a water leak detection program of the distribution system.
-This is a proactive program to identify and locate unaccounted for water losses in the water distribution system.
-In 2016 we started meter replacement program.
-Over the course of the next three years we will replace all of the 11,000 water meters in the system.
+In 2017 we completed the installation of over 3,000 water meters.
+Over the course of the next two years we will replace all of the 11,000 water meters in the system.
+The Borough installed new pump controls on a 2.1 million gallon/day pump to better regulate and maintain water flow and pressure in the distribution system.
 A number of control valves were replaced on our larger water distribution mains, this is an ongoing program.
+We began treatment evaluations on three wells to determine the best options to comply with newly proposed NJDEP regulations.
 The Borough continues to work with the NJDEP Division of Science and Research on the Cadmus Place GAC Demonstration Project to help determine the effectiveness and efficiency of activated carbon treatment of unregulated contaminates.
-Fair Lawn Water Department continues to participate in and support these types of regulatory and research efforts to maintain a position of leadership in drinking water supply
+Fair Lawn Water Department continues to participate in and support these types of regulatory and research efforts to maintain a position of leadership in drinking water supply.